Katberrie/sile_usage/README.md

     main()
 ```

-### 5. Running the Script

-Execute the main script:
+Execute the main script from your terminal:
 ```bash
 python script.py
 ```

 The application will start and begin polling for events.
-The output will look something like this:
+The output will look similar to this:

 ```
 Starting the Cross-Chain Bridge Event Listener Simulation.